Recent undergraduate courses

 Around the beginning of the 17th century, European philosophy entered a period of creative upheaval during which central features of previous thinkers’ views of the world were widely rejected.
 The aim of this class is to investigate some of the most prominent alternative views of nature and our place in it that came to be defended by “modern” philosophers.
 What kinds of things exist?
 How do minds relate to physical things?
 What is the nature of causation?
 What capacities do we have for knowledge?
-We will examine approaches to these questions in writings by Descartes (1596-1650), Elisabeth of Bohemia (1618-1680), Locke (1632-1704), Berkeley (1685-1753), Hume (1711-1776), and Kant (1724-1804).
+We will examine approaches to these questions in writings by René Descartes (1596-1650), Elisabeth of Bohemia (1618-80), Anne Conway (1631-79), John Locke (1632-1704), George Berkeley (1685-1753), David Hume (1711-76), and Immanuel Kant (1724-1804).

 This course is an introduction to some of the core issues in the philosophy of language, approached through a study of influential texts from the “analytic” tradition inaugurated by the work of Gottlob Frege in the late 19th century.
 Among the many questions we will address are the following: How does language allow us to communicate and gain knowledge?
 What role does the relation between language and thought play in answering that question?
 Are there such things as “meanings,” and if so, what are they?
 Is what our words mean determined in part by our surroundings, or is meaning “in the head”?
 What are the relations between meaning, truth and reference?
 Can understanding a language be a source of a priori knowledge?
 What is the relation between understanding a language and knowledge about what’s necessary?
 How should we understand harmful uses of language, such as slurs and propaganda?